 You can also display your discography on a videos page as well.
 This is what Los Angeles composer Lin Hseih did to show off her impressive film and television placements.
 Having large streaming videos of your work on popular shows instills confidence in potential clients.
 They’ll know that others have trusted you with important projects and you can get the job done.

 In this post we focus on composers, but if you need more inspiration we have many more examples.
 Take a look at our sample band sites page as well as in our blog in the featured websites section.
+If you need a bit more guidance check out our free online guide How to make a website for your music.
 With so many design options you can create a website that is as original as each of your compositions!

 Build a stunning band website and store in minutes